 Required After Acceptance

 If you are accepted in the MSOT program, you will be required to be certified in cardiopulmonary resuscitation (CPR for infant, child and adult) and first aid training.
-You will also be required to submit results of a criminal background check.
-Background check information will be mailed to you in the summer preceding your first semester.
+You will also be required to submit results of a criminal background check and must comply with immunization requirements.
+The School of OT retains a copy of each student's record to verify health and immunization compliance and to satisfy any requests from fieldwork site administrators.
+These requirements are not only for the health and safety of our students but also for the safety of the patients they will be serving outside the university.
+Instructions and forms on completing these requirements will be communicated to you during the summer preceding your first semester.

 Students in the MSOT program must have a laptop computer that includes wireless connection to the internet.
 Access to local high-speed internet is strongly recommended since you must be able to download large files and view videos in this program.
+Access to a scanner is also strongly recommended as students will need to submit program materials to faculty and staff throughout the program.
 A distance learning platform, Blackboard, is used for on-line coursework.
 Since technology is constantly evolving, students should contact the program assistant for technology requirements needed to participate in the program before purchasing new computer software or hardware.

 We encourage you to first check our Frequently Asked Questions page.
-If you need additional assistance, our admissions assistant, Lucy Davidson, will be happy to answer questions you may have.
-You can contact her by email at firstname.lastname@example.org, or by telephone at 615-460-6798.
+If you need additional assistance, our admissions coordinator, Sarah Schulte, will be happy to answer questions you may have.
+You can contact her at the phone number below or by email at firstname.lastname@example.org.